-- 5. engage in activities to keep themselves informed on issues that impact student success; and - 6. support cultural diversity at the university.
+- promote and enhance the university's recruiting and retention efforts: - 5. engage in activities to keep themselves informed on issues that impact student success; and - 6. support cultural diversity at the university.

 Each college has advisors to assist students in developing programs of study, assessing educational goals, and understanding rules, procedures, and curriculum requirements.
 In some colleges, these advisors are faculty members.
 In others, they are full-time, professional advisors.
 Students often may seek academic and career advice from both faculty members and full-time advisors.
 Students are encouraged to take advantage of the skill and knowledge of the advising professionals available to them.
 Most new students and many continuing students must meet with an advisor as a condition of registration.